 In another section of the SEMRush.com website you can also find out the number of backlinks that are going to a URL by subdomain, or main domain.
 This helps you track down what anchor text is being used with the majority of backlinks linking to a particular URL.
 The keyword research tool is also very useful.
 You can put in a keyword, and find out the cost per click (CPC) of that keyword plus you can learn the search volume of that keyword, and whether or not it is trending upwards or downwards.
 For those looking for alternate keywords, a list of phrase match keywords, and related keywords is presented further down the page.
 And if you are looking for even more keyword information, you can find out the top websites that rank organically in Google for your particular keyword.

 Overall, the changes that have been made to the SEMRush.com website have made it much easier to use.
 However, there are a few things about the site that I wish could be improved upon.
 At the top of my wishlist, it would be nice if there was a way to get search engine info on subdomains that require a forward slash ( / ).
 For example, it is possible to pull up results for “USERNAME.maindomain.com”, however, if you tried to do a search for “maindomain.com/USERNAME” SEMRush.com defaults back to “maindomain.com”.
 There are many multi-blogger websites like TrendHunter.com and RedGage.com where bloggers have their own page designated with their username followed by a forward slash (ex: RedGage.com/FunStuff).
 Adding this feature to the search engine data retrievers on this website would make it easier for people to track down the top contributors for various multi-blogger websites in order to get in contact with them to see if they would be willing to write a blog post, or article about a particular product or service.

-Outside of that, SEMRush.com provides great search engine research information that can be used to help a website be propelled to the top of the search engines.
+Outside of that, I learned that in doing my SEMrush Review that SEMrush provides great search engine research information that can be used to help a website be propelled to the top of the search engines.